mkkavin/Todo-list/README.md

 A simple web application for managing your daily tasks.
 This project allows you to add, delete, and mark tasks as completed.
 Tasks are stored locally in the browser's localStorage, ensuring your list persists even after refreshing the page.

 # Features
-Add Tasks:<br>
-Enter a task and click the "+" button to add it to your list.
+Add Tasks: Enter a task and click the "+" button to add it to your list.
-Delete Tasks:<br>
-Click the trash icon to delete a task.
+Delete Tasks: Click the trash icon to delete a task.
 Tasks animate out before removal.
-Complete Tasks:<br>
-Click the checkmark icon to mark a task as completed.
+Complete Tasks: Click the checkmark icon to mark a task as completed.
 Completed tasks have a strike-through effect.
-Filter Tasks: <br>
-Select from "All", "Completed", or "Incomplete" to filter tasks based on their completion status.
+Filter Tasks:  Select from "All", "Completed", or "Incomplete" to filter tasks based on their completion status.

 # Technologies Used
 HTML: Structure of the web page.